florianneukirchen/mymineralcollection-cs50/README.md

 - If several images were added to a specimen, allow to chose one as default thumbnail.
 - Improve the layout of the edit/add sites.
 - Allow changing the sort order in the browser view (not only in the tables).
+- Allow changing password and to delete the user.